 From a 4x4 board, cut two Center Legs to length, as shown in the cut diagram.
 Now lay out the notch on each Leg.
 Set your circular saw blade to the 2" depth of the notch, and then make a cut across the Leg at the 5 1/2" mark.
-Make consecutive cuts close to one another, working your way toward the upper end of the Leg, as shown in the How-To below.
+Make consecutive cuts close to one another, working your way toward the upper end of the Leg, as shown in the link below.

 Install the Center Legs

 Position the Center Legs so they are centered on the length of the Long Rails.
 Apply exterior wood glue on the Leg notch and clamp it into position.
 Make sure the Leg is perpendicular to the Rail.
 Secure the Leg to the Rail with two Kreg HD screws, as shown.
-Though you’re not using pocket holes here, the HD Screws work great.
+Though you’re not using pocket holes here, the XL Pocket-Hole Screws work great.
 The self-tapping tips make it easy to drive in the screws without splitting the wood.
 Note the locations of the screws.
 They should be offset to the left side of the Leg as you face it.
 That way, they won’t interfere with mounting the Center Supports in the next step.
 Repeat this process to attach the other Center Leg.

 Make the Center Supports

 Cut two Center Supports to length from a 2x6 board as shown in the cutting diagram.
 Using the Pocket-Hole Jig XL, drill pocket holes at the locations shown.
 Sand the Supports.